Tjeerd in 't Veen

 Want to learn more?

-Learn about passing system design interviews, making features faster, testing apps more thoroughly, avoiding overengineering, dependency injection without fancy frameworks, writing strong components, and more!
+Learn about passing system design interviews, delivering features faster, testing apps more thoroughly, avoiding overengineering, dependency injection without fancy frameworks, writing strong components, and more!

-Suited for feature engineers of all mobile platforms.
+Suited for mobile engineers of all mobile platforms.